iLPdev/discMapper/README.md

 Inspired and seeking assistance in learning, the [Mudlet Discord chat server](https://discord.gg/S9zVg7H) was found to be a friendly, engaging community of creative and dedicatedly caring coders.
 After several weeks of struggling to achieve reliable mapping with text-based detection routines, a basic GMCP room detection approach was developed as possible solution.
 Considerable progress was made in learning and incoporating game-specific GMCP support into an existing generic mapping script> However, the logic in more fully adapting it to Discworld MUD's custom driver and unique mudlib proved too difficult for a neophyte Mudlet coder.

 On May 24, 2020, @Vadi was gracious enough to volunteer three hours helping @Stack live on a public audio chat.
-After initial assessment of the unique challenges of developing a custon mapping script for Discworld MUD, we spent a brief period exploring extension of the IRE MMP mapping script, but soon realized the lack of GMCP exit data supplied by [FluffOS]((https://github.com/fluffos/fluffos)) was too great an obstacle.
+After initial assessment of the unique challenges of developing a custon mapping script for Discworld MUD, we spent a brief period exploring extension of the [IRE  mapping script](https://github.com/IRE-Mudlet-Mapping/ire-mapping-script), but affirmed the lack of GMCP exit data supplied by [FluffOS]((https://github.com/fluffos/fluffos)) was too great an obstacle.
 A return was made to the hybrid approach of adding GMCP room detection/indexing to the text-based exit detection of the generic mapping script included with Mudlet.
 At the end of three hours, we had achieved basic functionality with only a couple minor issues.

 Unfortunately, it was soon realized that cleanly installing this initial version of the discMapper to a new Mudlet profile with no prior mapping settings caused the script to break entirely.
 Many confused hours were spent chasing a quasi-solutions and residue problems until it became painfully clear that a more rigorously tracked and structured approach would be required: Enter this project's GitHub repository.